My Top Food Values for a Balanced and Sustainable Diet

 5. Food Combining

 Food combining involves eating foods that digest well together to optimize digestion and nutrient absorption.
-This practice can help reduce bloating, improve energy levels, and enhance overall digestive health.
-For example, combining proteins with non-starchy vegetables, or fruits with other fruits, can make meals easier to digest.
-Avoiding complex combinations, such as proteins and starches together, allows the digestive system to work more efficiently.
+This practice can help reduce bloating, improve energy levels, and support overall digestive health.
+For example, combining proteins with non-starchy vegetables or pairing fruits with other fruits allows the body to digest more efficiently.
+Avoiding complex combinations, like proteins and starches together, can ease the burden on the digestive system.

 6. Eating Fruits in the Morning